 Work in a more leisurely location

-If you have to take or make work calls, take them or make them outside while taking a walk or take your laptop outdoors to work.
-If you’re working from home, feel free to take your work to the kitchen, living room or if you have the opportunity, outside.
+If you have to take or make work calls, take them, or take them outside while taking a walk or take your laptop outdoors to work.
+If you’re working from home, feel free to take your work to the kitchen, living room, or if you have the opportunity, outside.
 Choose where you feel most comfortable!

 Instead of driving once a week to get groceries, walk to the store and just pick up a few things each day.
 This might sound like a cheat, but if there is a copier close to your desk and one farther away, always print to the farthest copier and power walk there and back.

-If you have an option of taking the stairs or the elevator, that’s one way to be more physically active during the day.
+If you have the option of taking the stairs or the elevator, that’s one way to be more physically active during the day.

 If you need to have a team meeting, take it outside and play frisbee or grab a putter and some golf balls and have a putting contest.
 Not only will this help break up the monotony of your day, but you may find your team a bit more eager about meetings – not only you need to keep your wits!
 Everyone will appreciate and benefit from this.